firebase/firebase-unity-sdk/docs/readme.md

 ### Upcoming release
 - Changes
     - General (Android): Improve how property tag logic handles Unity 2022+.
+    - Auth: Add FirebaseUser.SendEmailVerificationBeforeUpdatingEmailAsync,
+      a new method to verify and change the User's email.
+    - Auth: Deprecate the older method of updating emails, UpdateEmail.
     - Dynamic Links: The Dynamic Links SDK is now deprecated.
 See the [support documentation](https://firebase.google.com/support/dynamic-links-faq) for more information.